renee-valentinebc/BetterCloud-Custom-Integrations/BambooHR/README.md

 ## Preventing BambooHR Infinite Retries
 When you create a webhook in BambooHR - it will attempt to send all changes from the inception of the webhook to the endpoint until it receives a 200 for those events, indefinitely.
 If there are issues, a collection of events will continue to grow which can cause issues on BetterCloud due to API limits.

-To prevent this, we make sure that our triage scripts properly conditions off the fields that are sent from BambooHR as well as properly handles failed conditions.
+To prevent this, we make sure that our triage scripts properly conditions off the fields that are sent from BambooHR.
+We also want to properly handles failed conditions not as "errors" because if an error occurs in the Inbound Request Transformer, BetterCloud will send back an error code to BambooHR.

-Consider this chunk of code that is taken from the triage script.
+Consider this chunk of code that is taken from the Inbound Request Transformer triageScript.js.
 We make sure to condition off the "triggering" field, in this case it is work email, in multiple areas.
 In the first case the condition ensures sure a user isn't onboarded upon creation.
 In the second case it exists to prevent the "Field Change" webhook for "department" from firing upon creation. **It's important to note that we do not error out on failed conditions, since that will force BambooHR to retry that webhook.
 We simply update the email status and fulfill the action so that we return a successful response.**
 ```javascript
  switch (changedField) {
     case "workEmail":